-PSD is providing consultancy support to Laureus Sport for Good Foundation’s plans to invest in new, non-traditional sports for social impact, by researching and preparing a report on the global landscape of skateboarding and dance-based social development organizations, programs and their impact, in select key locations across the world.
+PSD provided consultancy support to Laureus Sport for Good Foundation’s plans to invest in new, non-traditional sports for social impact, by researching and preparing a report on the global landscape of skateboarding and dance-based social development organizations, programs and their impact, in select key locations across the world.

 Duration: September 2022 – March 2023

 PSD was commissioned by UNESCO New Delhi to conduct a research study to understand the current landscape of the S4D sector in India and the scope for S4D programming in the country.
 The study focused on how S4D programming in India fits within the United Nations’ 2030 agenda for sustainable development and its alignment with the Sustainable Development Goals (SDGs).

 Duration: August 2021 - June 2022